kkairos/public-text/SCRIPTING.md

 Sends the cutscene manager the relevant `[FILE_PATH]` as a script to process.
 The script is appended to the manager's current command queue.

 ### `#DIRECTION [DIRECTION]`
 Causes the entity to face the stated direction.
 Forces animation direction update.
+E.g.:

+* `#DIRECTION TURN` causes the entity to turn around.

 ### `#GOTO [STRING]`
 Go to label `[STRING]` in the object's command queue.